Image 1 of 1

 Softcover.

-To attract hungry customers to their restaurants, cafés and delicatessens, chefs have taken it upon themselves to photograph their dishes.
-They prepare their specialties for portraits that will forever immortalize their beauty, in the hope that they will be a bombshell for the gourmands pacing the streets in search of food.
+To attract hungry customers to their restaurants, cafés, and gourmet shops, chefs have taken the initiative to photograph their dishes.
+They prepare their specialties to create portraits that will immortalize their beauty forever, hoping they’ll make a huge splash with foodies wandering the streets in search of a meal.

-Although a photograph can capture a particular moment of perfection, as an object it becomes increasingly dated.
-A fresh photo of ham and eggs will begin to deteriorate if not properly processed and protected.
-Overexposure to the sun and weather gives it a very short lifespan.
-Unconsciously, perhaps, we're all capable of looking beyond the results of time and, when we're hungry, accepting the use of photography rather than its beauty.
-Beauty, after all, is in the eye of the beholder, who sooner or later will go hungry.
+Although a photograph can capture a particular moment of perfection, it itself, as an object, becomes increasingly dated.
+A fresh photo of ham and eggs will begin to deteriorate if it is not properly treated and protected.
+Overexposure to sunlight and the elements gives it a very short shelf life.
+Unconsciously, perhaps, we are all capable of seeing beyond the ravages of time and, when we are hungry, of accepting the photograph’s utility rather than its beauty.
+Beauty, after all, is in the eye of the beholder—who, sooner or later, will be hungry.

 Published by KesselsKramer, 2006